 Spain is a land of sun, cider, and original architecture.
-You don’t have to wait for the borders to open to experience its atmosphere, however.
-A trip around Moscow is enough.
+Vámonos for a trip around Moscow!
 We will tell you about the “Spanish” places of the capital.

 In Spain, cider is more than just a drink, and at the bar Ciderella, it is loved and is served and quaffed the way it should be.
 You can start with the mild and sweet taste of Spanish cider (the lees of which connoisseurs traditionally do not consume, but pour out of the glass), coupled with spicy chorizo and morcilla sausages.